Reviews You Can Rely On

 What Other Hiking Socks Should You Consider?

 The Injinji Liner Crew is an excellent choice for an ultralight or liner sock, and it's also a great choice if you are prone to blisters.
-The Darn Tough Light Hiker Micro Crew is a great lightweight option if you need something that will offer comfortable cushion over miles with weight on your back.
-The Wigwam Hiking Outdoor Pro is a warm and cushioned synthetic option.
+The Darn Tough Light Hiker Micro Crew is a great lightweight option if you need something that will comfortably cushion your feet over miles with weight on your back.
+The Wigwam Hiking Outdoor Pro is a warm, cushioned synthetic option.
 Whatever your needs, you should be able to find a sock to suit your adventure among our impressive list of award-winning socks.

 injinji liner crew - trail running on the north country trail in the injinji liner crew...